ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 -   We will skip to slide 9 on how to access it

-Account Activation Email - Sign In For the First Time
+## The Account Activation Email - Sign In For the First Time

 ![](media/49171907d9801cc1287b8df3a728c9a2.png)
 *<p align="center">Figure 2: Activate Your Account</p>*

-If your email looks like this one above
+If you recieved an email that looks like this one

 -   Select Activate
 -   It will take you to the reset password page